 However, complex models contain dependencies between equations.
-This fact gives rise to differential and algebraic loops or cycles, see [Blanke et al., 2003], [Katsillis and Chantler, 1997], which corresponds to systems of dependent differential and/or algebraic equations.
+This fact gives rise to differential and algebraic loops or cycles, see [3], [13], which corresponds to systems of dependent differential and/or algebraic equations.
 Thus, it is important that a method for residual generation is able to handle such systems of equations.
 Furthermore, as illustrated in this paper, it may be unnecessarily limiting to consider solely integral or derivative causality.